donald-stolz/42-SV-dstolz/README.md

-# My 42 Work
+# 42 Work
-C projects and miscellaneous work completed at [42 - Silicon Valley](https://www.42.us.org/)
+C projects and other work completed at [42 - Silicon Valley](https://www.42.us.org/)